1ucian/1ucian.github.io/InsightMate/README.md

 # InsightMate

-InsightMate is a macOS menu bar assistant that summarizes your recent iMessage, Gmail, Calendar and OneDrive activity using a local Python backend and GPT‑4.
+InsightMate is a desktop assistant that summarizes your recent iMessage, Gmail, Calendar and OneDrive activity using a local Python backend and GPT‑4.
 It also provides a small chat window for interactive questions.
+The Python scripts can also run on Windows together with an Electron front end.

 ## Project Layout